Notice of Pre-AIA or AIA Status

 wherein the controller is programmed to control the buffer chamber (Thakur, [0059], system controller 102 carries out the various processing methods and sequences of cluster tool 100), directly connected to the process chamber (Thakur, Figs. 2C & 13E, [0067], buffer chamber 150 is connected to chamber 201), to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected (Thakur, Figs. 2C, 2G & 13E, [0146], plate 153 in buffer chamber 150 preheats substrates prior to placement in processing chamber 201), and control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected (Thakur, Figs. 2C, 2G, & 13E, [0149], in step E1, substrate is transferred from buffer position 152A in buffer chamber 150A to processing chamber 201, where plate 153 at buffer position 152 in buffer chamber 150 preheats substrates prior to placement in processing chamber 201, [0146]).

-It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms and associated controller programming as taught by Thakur into the apparatus of Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]).
+It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms, purging gas, and associated controller programming as taught by Thakur into the existing buffer station of modified Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]), while also helping maintain the buffer chamber free from contaminants (Thakur, [0068]).

-Regarding claim 17, Iizuka teaches wherein the buffer chamber is provided separately in each process chamber in response to the process chamber being plural (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B).
+Regarding claim 17, Iizuka teaches the apparatus comprises multiple ones of the buffer chamber and multiple ones of the process chamber, and a respective one of the multiple ones of the buffer chamber is provided separately for each of the multiple ones of the process chamber (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B).

 Regarding claim 18, Iizuka teaches wherein the buffer chamber is coupled to a front surface of the process chamber, into which the substrate is loaded (Fig. 1, [0037], a wafer W is loaded into buffer chamber 15A via gate valve GV1, and then subsequently transferred into process chamber 15B via gate valve GV2).